google/fscrypt/CONTRIBUTING.md

 the public issue tracker.
 Practice responsible disclosure by emailing
 <joerichey@google.com> and <tyhicks@canonical.com> directly.

-Any bugs, problems, or design discussion relating to fscrypt should be rasied in the [Github Issue Tracker](https://github.com/google/fscrypt/issues/new).
+Any bugs, problems, or design discussion relating to fscrypt should be raised in the [Github Issue Tracker](https://github.com/google/fscrypt/issues/new).

 When reporting an issue or problem, be sure to give as much information as